Safety Audit Services for Industrial Workplaces

-Manufacturers in Ontario are increasingly concerned about the compliance of older, existing plant equipment.
-There is a very good reason for this.
-Older, existing equipment represents a greater business risk to their management and shareholders and personal risk to equipment users.
-Often, this equipment was built years ago when there was less awareness (and less enforcement and legislation) of safety compliance requirements.
-With legislation like Bill C-45 in Canada and Sarbanes Oxley in the U.S., Safety Compliance is now on the Mission Statement of most Fortune 500 companies.
+With legislation like Bill C-45 in Canada and Sarbanes Oxley in the U.S., Safety Compliance and regular safety audits are now on the Mission Statement of most Fortune 500 companies.
 Safety Compliance is now used as an evaluation criteria by investment banks when they perform prospective due diligence for large debt financing or when creating analyst reports/recommendations for the investment community.
-CEOs, the Board of Directors and the investment community are concerned about safety compliance and associated corporate governance issues for many reasons.
+CEOs, the Board of Directors and the investment community are concerned about health & safety audit requirements and associated corporate governance issues for many reasons.
 They want to avoid the liability, business disruption, fines, legal fees and moral, goodwill and labor relations issues that are an inevitable result of serious safety mishaps.
 These things hurt shareholders, the business and the careers of those involved.

 In addition to this, it has become evident that safety and efficiency are 2 sides of the same coin.
 If you practice safety and integrate it into lean manufacturing principles, your plant efficiency will be increased.
 This is the kind of sustainable competitive advantage that manufacturers are seeking.
 In our ultra-competitive manufacturing environment it is deemed by many to be necessary for survival.
+This is why choosing a trusted safety audit company is a strategic move.

 So how does SAFE provide business risk and liability reduction and increased efficiently?